The representation of Convectively Coupled Equatorial Waves and upscale energy transfer in models with explicit and parametrized convection: Methods and Data

-GAL9 employs a mass flux parametrization of shallow and mid-level convection.
-The convection parametrization is not active in RAL3.2, so any convection occurring is permitted to explicitly evolve through the model dynamics on the model grid.
-There is additional sub-grid vertical mixing in RAL3.2 above the boundary layer that is parametrized by a Smagorinsky-Lilly-type eddy diffusivity.
-Other differences between RAL and GAL that must be notes are the different cloud fraction schemes: GAL9 uses the PC2 prognostic scheme \citep{wilson2008pc2}, and RAL3.2 the bimodal diagnostic scheme \citep{KVW2021b,KVW2021bimodal}.
-The microphysics in GAL9 is parametrized using the \citet{wilsonballard1999} single moment scheme; and RAL3.2 uses the double moment Cloud AeroSol Interacting Microsphysics scheme (CASIM, \citealt{field2023CASIM}).
+GAL9 parametrizes deep conveciton.
+This convection parametrization is not active in RAL3.
+This means that convection is permitted to explicitly evolve through the model dynamics on the grid.
+At this resolution there is still a lot of sub-grid convection, and this is handled by the turbulence scheme.
+The 3D turbulence scheme employed by RAL3 does not force artificial smoothness like the parametrization scheme in GAL, which is how explicit circulations are allowed to develop close to the grid scale.
+There is additional sub-grid vertical mixing in RAL3 above the boundary layer that is parametrized by a Smagorinsky-Lilly-type eddy diffusivity.
+Other differences between RAL3 and GAL9 that must be noted are the different cloud fraction schemes: GAL9 uses the PC2 prognostic scheme \citep{wilson2008pc2}, and RAL3 the bimodal diagnostic scheme \citep{KVW2021b,KVW2021bimodal}.
+The microphysics in GAL9 is parametrized using the \citet{wilsonballard1999} single moment scheme; and RAL3 uses the double moment Cloud AeroSol Interacting Microsphysics scheme (CASIM, \citealt{field2023CASIM}).
 In the boundary layer, GAL9 employs the 1D turbulent mixing scheme of \citet{lock2000BL}, and RAL3 employs a blended 3D Smagorinsky and 1D scheme, described in \citet{boutle2014}.

 The two simulations are across the same domain and for the same time period, and both have the same grid.
 Both simulations are forced with hourly-updating lateral boundary conditions from the driving model.
 The lower boundary sea surface temperature is updated daily using 1/20$^\circ$ Operational Sea Surface Temperature and Sea Ice Analysis (OSTIA) data \citep{donlon2012OSTIA}.
 All simulations are initialised from the UM operational analysis (hereafter referred to as UM analysis, \citealt{clayton2013UMA}), and the analysis is used as a comparative benchmark representing a `perfect forecast' to evaluate the models' performance.
 The UM analysis is provided at 6-hourly temporal frequency based on the UM Global Atmosphere model GA7 at N1280 resolution \citep{walters2019GAL}.
 Precipitation observations are from the GPM-IMERG product version 7 \citep{huffman2014GPM}.